benmccormick/benmccormick.github.io/pages/posts/building-complex-layouts-with-marionette-js.md

 date: "2014-12-22 04:43:47+00:00"
 layout: post
 path: "/2014/12/22/building-complex-layouts-with-marionette-js"
+description: "How to build complex UIs with Marionette.js"
+keywords: "Marionette, Backbone, UI, Architecture, JavaScript"
 ---

 *This is the third post in a series on [Marionette.js][marionette].
 For more background on what Marionette is, check out the first post in the series, [The Case For Marionette][caseformarionette]*